GeneralWCJ/Fancy_Notes/README.md

-# Fancy_Notes
+# Fancy Notes

 A note taking app that uses room to store notes.
-Currently there is no reason to use this instead of google keep
+Currently there is no reason to use this instead of google keep.
+However It can create a note, and delete it, and lets you edit the note

 Copyright (c) 2022 Joseph Wilson